gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Acknowledgments

-Thanks to Kavon, JoeG, and many others.
+Thanks to Kavon, JoeG, Andrew Trick and many others.